ukatech/ghost_terminal/README_EN.md

   * May return value 4
 	- **`SHIORI/3.0 400 Bad Request`**
 	  Display warning information and enter the acquisition of the next command
-	  After var9: When ghost responds normally to any `ShioriEcho.GetResult` request, ghost_terminal will ignore such a return message and wait one second, as it is `May return value 3`
+	  After Ver9: When ghost responds normally to any `ShioriEcho.GetResult` request, ghost_terminal will ignore such a return message and wait one second, as it is `May return value 3`
 - `ShioriEcho.GetName`
+  Event when ghost_terminal get name from ghost
-  Event when ghost_terminal starts
+  Pre-Ver10: event when ghost_terminal starts
+  * `Reference0` (after Ver10)
+	Terminal version
   * Return value
 	- `X-SSTP-PassThru-GhostName` (optional)
 	  Display ghost name